Up to 60% off sofas & mattresses — limited‑time deals.

 • Certifications (listed): CertiPUR-US; OEKO-TEX STANDARD 100.

-• Fiberglass (listed): Fiberglass free foam.
+• Fiberglass (listed): Listed as fiberglass-free.

 • Care feature (listed): Removable, machine-washable cover.